 5. Proofread your federal cover letter

 Working in a government agency requires responsibilities such as dealing with sensitive information or handling large amounts of paperwork.
-So, communicate to employers you’ve got what it takes by presenting them with an error-free cover letter.
+So, communicate to employers you’ve got what it takes by presenting them with an error-free cover letter that you’ve proofread carefully.

 If possible, ask a friend or family member to help proofread your federal cover letter for spelling, punctuation, and grammar mistakes before you submit it.